 A. NO CHANGE

 To spell the demise of something is an idiomatic phrase meaning “to signal the downfall.”
-None of the other options can be used to have this meaning, making (A) correct.
+None of the other options have this meaning, making (A) correct.

 A. NO CHANGE